Prior to Applying

 Letters of recommendation are required for all of our programs.
 The number of letters required depends on the program you are applying to.
 Some programs will require letters of recommendation to be submitted directly through a centralized CAS application, and others will require letters of recommendation to be sent directly our Admissions Office.
 Please see the application procedures applicable to the program to which you are applying to ensure you are meeting the requirements.

 Letters typically come from college faculty, academic advisors, employers, or health professionals who supervised or worked with you.
 We strongly recommend, but do not require, at least one letter of recommendation to be from a college professor, who can comment on your academic ability.
-Letters should be sent to Admissions directly from the letter writer and should be on letterhead.
-We will also accept e-mailed letters of recommendation but only if it comes from a professional or college e-mail address.
-Personal references will not be considered.;
+Letters should be sent to Admissions directly from the letter writer.
+Personal references will not be considered.

 Submit Official Transcripts